yanlynnnnn/tp/docs/DeveloperGuide.md

 ### 4.4 Finance Breakdown

-Homerce allows the user to keep track of the expenses and revenue that his or her home-based business provides.
-The finance breakdown will provide a breakdown of the monthly expenses and revenue, as well as calculate profits based on the monthly expenses and revenue.
+Homerce allows the user to keep track of the expenses and revenue for his or her home-based business.
+The finance breakdown will provide a breakdown of the monthly expenses and revenue based on tags for expenses and services for revenue.
+The finance breakdown will also calculate profits based on the monthly expenses and revenue.

 #### 4.4.1 Rationale

-Keeping track of the financials of a home-based business is important for the business owner to make better financial decisions that will potentially increase the profits of the home-based business.
-Thus, the finance breakdown is useful in assisting the user with the process of keeping track of all the expenses and revenue of his or her home-based business.
-This makes viewing the financial information of the home-based business simpler for the user as profits will be calculated automatically using information about the monthly expenses and revenue.
+Keeping track of the financials of a home-based business is important for the business owner to make better financial decisions such as reducing certain expenses or increasing revenue by prioritizing certain services.
+This could potentially increase the profits of the home-based business.
+Thus, the finance breakdown is useful in helping the user view the financial information of the home-based business in a simpler way as monthly expenses and revenue will be categorized and profits will also be calculated automatically.

 #### 4.4.2 Current Implementation